Running Shoe Rotation: Rotate Your Shoes For Better Running

 • Terrain: You can have trail-specific shoes or shoes you like for the treadmill or track.

-• Race goals: If you’re a competitive runner, you might consider racing flats for races and certain speed workouts.
+• Race goals: If you’re a competitive runner, you might consider racing shoes for races and certain speed workouts.

-• Climate: Running in wet shoes is no fun, so if you live somewhere where it rains a lot, or in a tropical location where your running shoes get sweaty, rotating your running shoes will ensure your shoes are dry when it’s time to run.
+• Climate: Running in wet shoes is no fun, so if you live somewhere where it rains a lot or in a tropical location where your running shoes get sweaty, rotating your running shoes will ensure they are dry when it’s time to run.

-• Budget: Obviously the more shoes you have in your running shoe rotation, the higher the initial cost, so consider what your budget is and work within your means.
+• Budget: Obviously, the more shoes you have in your running shoe rotation, the higher the initial cost, so consider your budget and work within your means.
 You can sometimes get deals if you buy multiple shoes at once.

-It probably didn’t take much persuading, but are you now convinced you need to start collecting a couple more pairs of running shoes for your very own running shoe rotation?
+It probably didn’t take much persuading, but are you convinced you need to start collecting a couple more pairs of new shoes for your running shoe rotation?

 Leave a Comment